muratk3n/thirdwave/en/tweets/2019/week41.md

 ---

-HE uses implied vol (reverse engineered from options) as predictor for future vol, no?
+HEye uses implied vol (reverse engineered from options) as predictor for future vol, no?
 There is some good math here, Black-Scholes, reverse-engineer with little root-finding.. whazzuuuup!

 And this is [vol usage](https://youtu.be/CBCenp7_j_M?t=896) for bear /